 - %K crosses down 80

-We’ll use a stop loss of 10% to prevent loses due to any false signals generated.
+We’ll use a stop loss of 10% to prevent losses due to any false signals generated.
 Stop loss helps improve the percentage of trades won, by a good margin.
-Choosing the value of stop loss depends on how much risk you’re willing to take and how volatile the market is.
+Choosing the value of stop-loss depends on how much risk you’re willing to take and how volatile the market is.